 Muddy Bridge Branch (MB-01 and MB-02)

 Two monitoring sites are located on Muddy Bridge Branch in Glen Burnie.
 MB-01 is located downstream of the 8th Ave road crossing and approximately 300 feet upstream of the confluence with Sawmill Creek.
 MB-02 is located approximately one mile upstream of MB-01, directly east of Aviation Boulevard and BWI Airport.
 Both of these sites are in highly developed areas, and both sites have drainage areas with high percentages of impervious surface - 49 percent in MB-01 and 51 percent in MB-02.
 MB-02 lies within the extent of a former stream restoration project completed in the early 1990s by the State of Maryland that has since failed.
-With a second restoration project planned at MB-02 in the near future, both sites were added to the targeted monitoring program in 2022.
-Both sites were monitored continuously between 2017 and 2021 as part of a separate study of the Sawmill Creek watershed.
+With a second restoration project planned at MB-02 in 2025, both sites were added to the targeted monitoring program in 2022.
+Both sites were monitored between 2017 and 2021 as part of a separate study of the Sawmill Creek watershed.

 MB01